Microsoft Excel training 301

 Format, duration, and pricing

 301 runs as a full-day class.
-Many analyst teams pair it with 302 (modelling) for a two-day back-to-back block — that uses the two-day onsite rate below.
-Pricing is uniform across all five Excel levels.
+Many analyst teams pair it with 302 (modelling) for a two-day back-to-back block, which uses the two-day onsite rate below.
+Pricing is the same across the 101 through 302 levels.
+(401 is a separately scoped track and priced on its own page.)

 CAD.
 Travel within 50 km of Fort Erie included; beyond 50 km, travel and accommodation are billed at cost.
 Final scope and quote confirmed on the discovery call.